th3hunt/marionette-vine/README.md

 Why bring something over to Marionette when it's being abandoned elsewhere?
 Are there no alternatives?

-Well, I think that in a Marionette app, sometimes all alternatives are inferior and inevitably lead to boilerplate code and spreading of a single responsibility to many components.
-Angular had its reasons to get rid of scope `$scope`, as people tended to depend their components (controllers) on it instead of building interfaces for them.
+Angular had its reasons to get rid of scope `$scope`, as people did tend to use it for pretty much anything.
+From local state to global state and inter-component communication.
 However, I believe that `$emit` and `$broadcast` will be missed as no [alternative](http://stackoverflow.com/questions/34700438/global-events-in-angular-2) seems satisfying enough to me except maybe from directly using [zones](https://github.com/angular/zone.js/).

 If using React + Flux/Redux on the other hand, [context](https://facebook.github.io/react/docs/context.html) provides a scope mechanism, but the unidirectional event flow paradigm makes scoped events redundant.

-Finally, Backbone.Radio channels are great but won't provide scope transparently either.
-A channel per scope, would mean that all components should somehow find out the scope (or an identifier of it) they belong to in order to use it like `Radio.channel('scope identifier')`.
+What about Backbone/Marionette?
+Well, in a Marionette app there is not native scope of any sort.
+Backbone.Radio channels are great but won't provide scope transparently.
+A channel per scope, would mean that all components should somehow find out the scope they belong to in order to use it like `Radio.channel('scope identifier')`.
 So back to square one.
+All other alternatives suffer from the same disease of boilerplate code and spreading of a single responsibility to many components.

 ### API (proposed)